AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.

 >[!CAUTION]
 >
 >This component is no longer expected to function out-of-the-box without extensive project-level customization.

-These provides the Username and Password fields.
+Provides the Username and Password fields.

 ![chlimage_1-94](assets/chlimage_1-94.png)